 17. Christchurch Art Gallery

 The Christchurch Art Gallery was opened in 1932 and back then was called the Robert McDougall Art Gallery, named after a generous donor.
 Unfortunately, the Gallery was devastated by the 2011 earthquake and only reopened to the public in 2015 after extensive reconstruction works.

 Today, it is admired as one of the most beautiful buildings in the city, with a stunning glass and metal exterior that is supposed to mirror the flow of the nearby River Avon.

 There are nine exhibition areas here featuring both local and international artists, and the museum also runs lots of events throughout the year, including family-friendly ones.

-The Regent Street Precinct is a pedestrianized shopping street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops built in Spanish Mission architecture style.
+The Regent Street Precinct is a pedestrianized street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops and restaurants built in the Spanish Mission architecture style.
 For a shopping street, it’s very photogenic, and it’s named time and time again as “New Zealand’s prettiest street”.